kimpettersen/angular-node-cv/README.md

 If you have any questions or just want to say hello, Talk to me on [Twitter](https://twitter.com/PettersenKim)

-Why am I doing this?
+Why did I do this?
 ===================

 There was many reasons.
 I was not satisfied with my testing skills, I wanted implement a REST api, and I wanted to learn Angular JS.